Kanban

 • Optimum use of storage space through needs-based distribution precisely to the respective production site

-• Reduction of search times, as there is no stockpiling and only those elements are available that are relevant at this stage according to the Kanban system
+• Reduction of search times, as there is no stockpiling and only those elements are available that, according to the Kanban system, are relevant at this stage

 • The pull system according to Kanban offers an increase in efficiency compared to the push system by eliminating unnecessary transportation of goods